-US Medical Residency for International Medical Graduate (Foreign Medical Graduate – FMG) is a common practice, but the path to Medical Residency Match in USA can be confusing and overwhelming.
-If you are an IMG (earlier used abbreviation FMG) applying to a US medical residency program, we are here to help.
+U.S. Medical Residency for International Medical Graduates (Foreign Medical Graduates – FMG) is a common practice, but the path to IMG Residency Match in the USA can be confusing and overwhelming.
+If you are an IMG (earlier used abbreviation FMG) applying to a U.S. medical residency program, we are here to help.

 The United States Medical Licensing Examination (USMLE®) is a three-step examination for medical licensure in the United States. .